Distributed Mixed Voltage Angle and Frequency Droop Control of Microgrid Interconnections with Loss of Distribution-PMU Measurements: INTRODUCTION

 In order to address stability and performance issues resulting from D-PMU measurement losses in angle droop controlled microgrid interconnections, we introduce the idea of mixed voltage angle and frequency droop control (MAFD).
-When D-PMU voltage angle measurements are lost at a microgrid due to loss of a GPS signal, frequency measurements may still be available, since frequency measurements can be obtained locally without a GPS signal for synchronization.
+When D-PMU voltage angle measurements are lost at a microgrid due to loss of a GPS signal, frequency measurements may still be available, since they can be obtained locally without a GPS signal for synchronization.
 In the MAFD framework, frequency droop control is, therefore, temporarily used in place of angle droop control for primary control of active power sharing at particular microgrids where D-PMU measurements are lost \cite{sivaranjani2018mixed}.
-In a network of microgrids under the MAFD primary control framework, each microgrid may operate with either angle droop control or frequency droop control at any time instant, depending on the availability of D-PMU measurements at that microgrid.
+In a network of microgrids under the MAFD primary control framework, each microgrid may operate with either angle droop or frequency droop control at any time instant, depending on the availability of D-PMU measurements at that microgrid.
 We therefore model the time-varying dynamics of a network of microgrids with MAFD primary control as a nonlinear switched system.
-We then show that the MAFD framework, along with a dissipativity-based secondary controller, guarantees stability of angle droop controlled microgrid interconnections without any restrictions on the duration or probability distribution of D-PMU measurement losses.
+We then show that the MAFD framework, along with a dissipativity-based distributed secondary controller, guarantees stability of angle droop controlled microgrid interconnections without any restrictions on the duration or probability distribution of D-PMU measurement losses.
 We refer to this control architecture with MAFD primary control and the proposed distributed secondary control as the distributed MAFD (D-MAFD) framework.
-Additionally, the D-MAFD design incorporates performance specifications including robustness to disturbances and network topology changes, with the view of increasing the role of D-PMU measurements in islanding operations as well as plug-and-play architectures in future microgrid interconnections.
-Finally, we show through case studies that the proposed D-MAFD framework significantly enhances system stability in D-PMU measurement loss scenarios under conditions of generation-load mismatches and is robust to network topology changes induced by faults.
+Additionally, the D-MAFD design incorporates performance specifications including robustness to disturbances and network topology changes, with the view of increasing the role of D-PMU measurements in islanding operations and plug-and-play architectures in future microgrid interconnections.
+Finally, we show through case studies that the D-MAFD framework significantly enhances system stability in D-PMU measurement loss scenarios under conditions of generation-load mismatches and is robust to network topology changes induced by faults. { The key contributions of this paper are: \begin{itemize}[leftmargin=0.3cm] \item First, we develop a distributed control framework to guarantee stability of a network of microgrids operating under angle droop control, when D-PMU angle measurements are lost.
+We accomplish this via an MAFD primary control framework, where each microgrid can switch from the default angle droop control mode to a frequency droop control mode if D-PMU angle measurements are lost at that microgrid.
+In contrast to the networked control systems approaches are typically adopted in literature to handle measurement losses \cite{sivaranjani2013networkedisgt}\cite{sivaranjani2013networked}, the D-MAFD framework does not impose any bounds on the duration or probability distribution of measurement loss to guarantee stability.
+Rather, it exploits the physics of the system (that is, the fact that the frequency is the derivative of the angle) to indirectly control the voltage angle using the frequency when angle measurements are lost.
+Therefore, the voltage angle can be controlled continuously without any loss of information even under D-PMU measurement losses. \item Second, we design a dissipativity-based distributed secondary controller to guarantee stability of the network of microgrids, when each microgrid can arbitrarily switch between angle and frequency droop control based on the availability of D-PMU angle measurements.
+This design extends the passivity-based state-feedback control design for nonlinear discrete-time switched systems in \cite{agarwal2017feedback} to a general continuous-time output-feedback dissipativity framework, incorporating additional performance specifications and robustness to network topology changes (such as line outages). \end{itemize}}

 A preliminary version of this work was presented in \cite{sivaranjani2018mixed}.
 In this paper, we significantly expand the results in \cite{sivaranjani2018mixed} by incorporating robustness and performance specifications, additional case studies, and detailed proofs of all mathematical results that were omitted in \cite{sivaranjani2018mixed}.